-- Performance of Land Use Policies: Two recent transit-supportive multi-family residential and mixed-use projects were identified in the Brooklyn station area near the waterfront just south of downtown.
-Two additional multi-family developments, including one mixed-use, and a recreation center, are proposed or underway in this area.
-Examples of recent development in other station areas were not identified. - Potential Impact of Transit Investment on Regional Land Use: Approximately 92 acres within one half mile of the proposed BRT stations are vacant, zero-value, or parking lots.
-Current regional forecasts predict moderate population growth and low employment growth in the Southwest Corridor in the next 20 years.
+- Performance of Land Use Policies: Four recent transit-supportive multi-family residential and mixeduse projects, as well as a recreation center, were identified in the Brooklyn station area near the waterfront just south of downtown.
+Three additional multi-family developments, including one mixeduse, are proposed or underway in this area.
+Examples of recent or proposed transit-supportive development in other station areas were not identified. - Potential Impact of Transit Investment on Regional Land Use: Approximately 742 acres within one half mile of the proposed BRT stations are vacant, zero-value, or parking lots.
 Current regional forecasts predict modest growth in the corridor, lower than the projected metro area growth rates.